Task-oriented Communication Design in Cyber-Physical Systems: A Survey on Theory and Applications: Applications

-In \cite{Petar2020NetControl, liu2019real}, an industrial IoT system is studied, where a number of plants e.g., chemical plants or robots, are controlled by a single controlling unit through slow/fast fading channels.
+In \cite{Petar2020NetControl} and \cite{liu2019real}, an IIoT system is studied, where a number of plants (e.g. chemical plants or robots) are controlled by a single controlling unit through slow/fast fading channels.
 The aim is to reduce the communication latency to meet the ultra low-latency requirements of industry.
-The authors propose a coding-free communication scheme of the central controller with the plants to optimize a shared cost function among all the plants under a power constraint at the central controller.
+The authors propose a coding-free communication scheme for the central controller with the plants to optimize a shared cost function among all the plants under a power constraint at the central controller.
 A power control algorithm is proposed to solve the problem.
+The works \cite{YuleiIoT21} and \cite{NguyenTCCN18} showed that ML-based techniques can greatly improve the system performance in terms of the spectrum sensing and sum throughout for the complex IIoT networks.
 In \cite{Petar2020NetControl}, the global stage cost function is not locally observable by each plant.
 Similarly, authors in \cite{Poor2013coordinatedQ} also consider a coordination problem where the system response signal is partially observable by the agents.
-The authors of \cite{minero2009data} consider the implications of the information rate of a channel on the system stability, where the plants are collocated with sensors and their up-link channels are lossy.
+The authors of \cite{minero2009data} considered the implications of the information rate of a channel on the system stability, where the plants are collocated with sensors and their uplink channels are lossy.
 The effect of time-variant information rate is considered jointly with the potentially unbounded system disturbances.
 In particular, the authors have analytically measured the effect of information rate of the channel on the estimation error of the system state.
-This allows to acquire a precise requirement on the information rate of the plant's up-link channel depending the magnitude of the unstable mode of the system.
+This allows to acquire a precise requirement on the information rate of the plant's uplink channel depending on the magnitude of the unstable mode of the system.
 For multidimensional linear systems, the necessary information rate of the channel is acquired based on the summation of unstable eigenvalues of the open loop.
-In \cite{minero2009data}, however, the joint effect of communication parameters i.e., latency, reliability and data-rate are not considered.
+In \cite{minero2009data}, however, the joint effect of communication parameters (i.e. latency, reliability and data-rate) is not considered.